-- Step 1: Visit the informative Mexico Bariatric Center® website to learn about weight loss surgery options, patients’ success before and after pictures, video testimonials, surgeons profile, hospital, and hotel accommodations.
+- Step 1: Visit the informative Mexico Bariatric Center® website to learn about weight loss surgery options, patients’ success before and after pictures, video testimonials, surgeons profiles, hospital, and hotel accommodations.
 Fill out the online health questionnaire to get a no-obligation consultation with the expert VSG surgeons in Mexico.
 Ensure you complete the health history form with accuracy to keep the surgeon informed of your overall physical state.

-- Step 2: Once you get your approval with the surgeon of your choice, usually within 24 to 48 hours, make your final review of the VSG total cost in your homeland vs. the cost in Mexico.
+- Step 2: Once you get your approval from the surgeon of your choice, usually within 24 to 48 hours, make your final review of the VSG total cost in your homeland vs. the cost in Mexico.
 Deposit $350 online, and our caring and knowledgeable patient coordinators will contact you to secure your spot on the calendar.
 You can ask your case manager about your travel arrangements and any other questions you may have.
 You can also ask for a virtual consultation with your surgeon to ease your mind regarding your decision to undergo the operation.

 - Step 3: Arrange for your travel, book your flight, and finish the required paperwork.
 Talk to our bariatric nutritionist to prepare for the pre-op diet and get ready for your life-altering expedition to Mexico.